AdoptOpenJDK/TSC/README.md

 ### OpenJDK binary repos

-These GitHub Repos are where builds from the OpenjDK update projects (lead by Red Hat) are published to.
+These GitHub Repos are where builds from the OpenjDK update projects (led by Red Hat) are published to.
 The API (and subsequently) website poll these repos to make binaries available.